Initiatives supporting forest managersThe Global Forest & Trade Network (GFTN)

-The FAO Code of Practice for Forest Harvesting in Asia Pacific provides guidelines that, if followed, will allow production forests to be harvested with minimal adverse impact on the forest environment.
+The FAO Code of Practice for Forest Harvesting in Asia Pacific provides guidelines that, if they are followed correctly, allow production forests to be harvested with minimal adverse impact on the forest environment.
 It is designed to balance commercial considerations with protection of environmental and social values.

 Modular Implementation and Verification (MIV) Toolkit

-The MIV Toolkit developed by Proforest is a toolkit for the phased application of forest management standards and certification.
-The toolkit contains a series of discrete modules that a forest manager can address separately, and so make the stepwise progress to the level of performance required by the standard.
+The MIV Toolkit developed by Proforest is a tool for the application of forest management standards and certification.
+The toolkit contains a series of modules that a forest manager can address separately, to make stepwise progress to the level of performance required by the standard.
 Progress can also be verified and communicated module by module.

 High Conservation Value Forests (HCVF)

 HCVF are forests of outstanding and critical importance due to their environmental, socio-economic, cultural, biodiversity and landscape value.
-Forest managers can carry out evaluations of their forest areas to determine any HCVs present for conservation planning.
-HCVF assessment is a requirement of FSC certification and may also be demanded by customers, donors or investors.
-Learn more about HCVF and toolkit...
+Forest managers can carry out evaluations of their forest areas to determine if there are any HCVFs present to protect.
+HCVF assessment is a requirement of FSC certification and is increasingly demanded by customers, donors or investors.
+Learn more about HCVF and guidance.

-- FSC Small and Low Intensity Managed Forests (SLIMF)
+- Small and Low Intensity Managed Forests (SLIMF)